mpospelova/cpp_sandbox/README.md

-# cpp_sandbox
+# cpp sandbox

-all coding exercises are from hackerrank
+all problem statements are taken from hackerrank and hackerearth